Holy See–United States relations: 1984–present

-Following the September 11 attacks and the beginning of the US war on terrorism from 2001, the Vatican has been critical of the war on terrorism in general, and particularly critical of the US policies in Iraq.
-On July 10, 2009, then-president Barack Obama and Pope Benedict XVI met in Rome.
+On July 10, 2009, President Barack Obama and Pope Benedict XVI met in Rome.
 A planned relocation of the U.S. embassy to the Holy See to the same location as the U.S. embassy to Italy drew criticism from several former U.S. ambassadors.
-On March 27, 2014, Obama and Pope Francis met in Rome; this was followed by Pope Francis's 2015 visit to North America in September 2015, where, after visiting Cuba, he came to the U.S., and participated in the World Meeting of Families in Philadelphia, and also visited Washington, D.C., and New York City.
+On March 27, 2014, Obama and Pope Francis met in Rome; this was followed by Pope Francis's 2015 visit to North America in September 2015, where, after visiting Cuba, he went to the U.S., and participated in the World Meeting of Families in Philadelphia, and also visited Washington, D.C., and New York City.

 In June 2015, the United States and the Holy See concluded their first inter-governmental agreement which aims at curtailing offshore tax evasion through automatic exchange of tax information.

-In May 2017, then-president Donald Trump met with Pope Francis in the Vatican.
+In May 2017, President Donald Trump met with Pope Francis in the Vatican.
 The two exchanged gifts, and following a closed door meeting, Trump said "Thank you.
 Thank you.
-I won't forget what you said[.]"
+I won't forget what you said".

 In October 2021, President Joe Biden met with Pope Francis in the Vatican.
 Biden later claimed that Pope Francis said in a private meeting that he was a good Catholic and should continue to receive Communion.

+In May 2025, American-born Robert Francis Prevost, then-Prefect of the Dicastery for Bishops and then-President of the Pontifical Commission for Latin America, was elected Pope and took the Papal name as Pope Leo XIV, becoming the first Pope to come from the United States, the first Pope from North America, the second Pope to come from the Americas (after his immediate predecessor Pope Francis), the first Pope with dual citizenship (for Pope Leo XIV holds both a US citizenship and a Peruvian citizenship), the first Pope from an English-speaking country since Adrian IV in the 12th century, and the first Pope to be born after World War II and during the Cold War, as well as first pope to be born in the Baby Boomer generation.